powsybl/powsybl.github.io/docs/installation/java-library.md

 # Miscellaneous

 **powsybl-commons**
-This module provides a lot of really basic and technical utilities used everywhere in powsybl such as XML or JSon helpers, configuration, exceptions...
+This module provides a lot of really basic and technical utilities used everywhere in powsybl such as XML or JSON helpers, configuration, exceptions...

 **powsybl-dsl** *(Powsybl developer)*